Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 await client.getPartitionInformation("partitionId);
 ```

 **Note:** For scalable and efficient receiving, please take a look at [azure-event-processor-host](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/eventhub/event-processor-host).
-The Event Processor host, internally uses the streaming receiver
+The Event Processor host, internally uses the streaming receiver to receive events.
-to receive messages.

 ## IDE ##
 This sdk has been developed in [TypeScript](https://typescriptlang.org) and has good source code documentation.
 It is highly recommended to use [vscode](https://code.visualstudio.com)